 Minimize Starry Night for the time being and open up a browser window.
-Visit the web site http://eclipse.gsfc.nasa.gov and find out the dates closest to the two dates above (should be within a month) on which we see solar eclipses somewhere on Earth.
+Visit the web site http://eclipse.gsfc.nasa.gov and find out the dates closest to the two dates above (should be within 4-6 wees) on which we see solar eclipses somewhere on Earth.